Reproductive rights: Roman Catholic Church

 Central America has very strict anti-abortion laws, and El Salvador has come to international attention due to its forceful enforcement.

 The Catholic Church is opposed to artificial contraception, abortion, and sexual intercourse outside marriage.
 This belief dates back to the first centuries of Christianity.
 While Roman Catholicism is not the only religion with such views, its religious doctrine is very powerful in influencing countries where most of the population is Catholic, and the few countries of the world with complete bans on abortion are mostly Catholic-majority countries, and in Europe strict restrictions on abortion exist in the Catholic majority countries of Malta (complete ban), Andorra, San Marino, Liechtenstein and to a lesser extent Poland and Monaco.

 In France, a country with a Roman Catholic tradition, abortionist Marie-Louise Giraud was guillotined on 30 July 1943 under the authoritarian Vichy regime.

 Some of the countries of Central America, notably El Salvador, have also come to international attention due to very forceful enforcement of the anti-abortion laws.
 El Salvador has received repeated criticism from the UN.
 The Office of the UN High Commissioner for Human Rights (OHCHR) named the law "one of the most draconian abortion laws in the world", and urged liberalization, and Zeid bin Ra'ad, the United Nations High Commissioner for Human Rights, stated that he was "appalled that as a result of El Salvador's absolute prohibition on abortion, women are being punished for apparent miscarriages and other obstetric emergencies, accused and convicted of having induced termination of pregnancy".

 Anti-abortion violence

 Criticism surrounds certain forms of anti-abortion activism.
 Anti-abortion violence is a serious issue in some parts of the world, especially in North America.
 It is recognized as single-issue terrorism.
 Numerous organizations have also recognized anti-abortion extremism as a form of Christian terrorism.

 Incidents include vandalism, arson, and bombings of abortion clinics, such as those committed by Eric Rudolph (1996–98), and murders or attempted murders of physicians and clinic staff, as committed by James Kopp (1998), Paul Jennings Hill (1994), Scott Roeder (2009), Michael F. Griffin (1993), and Peter James Knight (2001).

 Since 1978, in the US, anti-abortion violence includes at least 11 murders of medical staff, 26 attempted murders, 42 bombings, and 187 arsons.

-Criticisms

-Some opponents of legalized abortion view the term "reproductive rights" as a euphemism to sway emotions in favor of abortion.